jaipandya/SublimeTutor/tutorial/chapter_6.md

 Shortcut - Click on the menu item: `Preferences > Settings - Default`

-This gives you Sublime Text User settings.
-It is a json file where you can override the default Sublime Text settings.
+This gives you Sublime Text Default settings.
+It is a json file where you can see all the default settings.
+If you want to override them, have a look at `Preferences > Settings - User` where user overridden settings are placed.

 Exercise
 ---------

-Open `Setting - Default` and add the key value pair given below on the top level.
+Open `Setting - User` and add the key value pair given below on the top level.

 ```